 Sending money to Australia can be challenging and expensive, especially when making regular bank transfers.
 Not only money but time matters.
 Western Union estimates up to 7 days to complete a transfer of 1000 USD to Australia.
 So how to send money from the USA to Australia avoiding high fees and slow delivery?
-Fortunately, three are better options provided by well known and trustworthy P2P providers like TransferWise and CurrencyFair.
+Fortunately, three are better options provided by well known and trustworthy P2P providers like Wise, previously know as TransferWise, and CurrencyFair.
 Let’s dive deeper into the topic and see what do they offer comparing to your bank and Western Union.

 What is the cheapest way to send money to Australia?